 Though it is a red dot sight, this Aimpoint qualifies to be one of the best AR 10 scopes.
 One of the amazing things about this sight is that it can be used with all night vision devices.
 Additionally, this sight has been tested and proven by the US Army.

 The Nikon Prostaff 3-9X40 scope is arguably the best budget AR scope on this list.

 However, do not let its budget status fool you as this is a scope capable of going toe-toe with the big boys.
 With a beautiful matte black finish, the Prostaff is among the best budget AR optics, and here is why.

 The Nikon Prostaff 3-9X40 is a truly inexpensive rifle scope that does not compromise on optical performance.
 Therefore, do not expect the light transmission and image clarity of this scope to be similar to that of other budget scopes.

 Indeed, this scope is fitted with multicoated optics that give it its excellent light transmission and image clarity.

 Magnification and objective lens

 Its 3-9X magnification epitomizes the versatility of this scope.
 Paired with a 40 mm objective lens, the magnification is magnificent and offers an adequate field of view for open-field hunting.
 The eye relief of this scope stands at 3.6 inches.
 This number means that this scope can be used in various landscapes.

 To make hunting less complicated, the Prostaff is equipped with a zero-reset turret.
 This turret makes it easy to make adjustments when you are out in the fields.
 The adjustment is spring loaded and makes it easy for you to on the scope’s zero.

-Nevertheless, with the right information, you can find a good scope for ar10 that will serve you for a long time.
-In conclusion, the scope’s I have reviewed above are among the best optics for AR 10 that I have tested or used.
+Nevertheless, with the right information, you can find the best scope for ar 10 that will serve you for a long time.
+In conclusion, the scopes I have reviewed above are among the best optics for AR 10 that I have tested or used.